semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 # Getting started with Semgrep Cloud Platform

-Semgrep Cloud Platform (SCP) enables you and your team to run SAST (Static Application Security Testing) and SCA (Software Composition Analysis) scans continuously on multiple repositories by integrating with your GitHub, GitLab, or BitBucket SaaS repositories.
+Semgrep Cloud Platform (SCP) enables you and your team to run SAST (Static Application Security Testing) and SCA (Software Composition Analysis) scans continuously on multiple repositories.

 Semgrep Cloud Platform can receive findings from the following sources: